-This type of analysis is not normally performed on industrial properties due to the unique nature of the property.
+This type of analysis is not normally performed on industrial property due to the unique nature of the property.
 Time and budget constraints regarding available appraisal staff also plays a role in the type of analysis that occurs.
 Only in an instance where a jurisdiction would file a jurisdiction challenge with the Appraisal Review Board would the district perform such an analysis.

-If a CAD receives a jurisdiction challenge on an utility or industrial category of properties, the appraisers assigned to those accounts will research the appraisal roll to see what other similar properties exist.
-The real property values can be compared on an average value per square foot of structure basis, but the differences from one facility to another must be carefully compared because it is unlikely that two different facilities are going to build like improvements and use them in similar ways.
-In like manner, the personal property values can be compared per category, such as furniture and fixtures, machinery and equipment, etc., but the same comparison of the type of and use of the property must be examined to ensure property comparison.
+If a CAD receives a jurisdiction challenge on a utility or industrial property category, the appraisers assigned to those accounts will research the appraisal roll to see what other similar properties exist.
+The real commercial property values can be compared on an average value per square foot of structure basis, but the location and type of improvement must be carefully accounted for in the valuation differences between two properties with the same square footage.
+Differences in location and type of improvement often account for a greater difference in market value than simple square footage.
+In like manner, the personal property values can be compared per category, such as furniture and fixtures, machinery and equipment, etc., but a comparison of the type and use of the property must be examined to ensure property value uniformity.